ayoungh/codr/README.md

-CodR
+## CodR
 ====

-My own in browser code testing online adaptation of Tutlage Playground - In Browser Code Editor.
+In Browser Code Editor adaptation from Tutlage Playground.

-I will be fully changing the above to work in a nice clean way with extra features and the idea that anyone can add one of these to there site.
+I plan to make a clean and powerful opensource playground for anyone to use as part of their own website.

 ====

-Using the following extras:
+## Using the following extras:

 Bootstrap.

 ====